Kirk Broadfoot: Inverness Caledonian Thistle

 On 12 July 2021, Broadfoot signed for Inverness Caledonian Thistle on a one-year deal.
 He scored the winning penalty in the shootout of the Scottish Championship Play-Off Semi-Final 2nd Leg against Arbroath at Gayfield Park, sending Inverness to the final where they would ultimately be beaten by Perth side St Johnstone 6–2 on aggregate, including a 4-0 thrashing in the second leg at McDiarmid Park.

 Broomhill

 Broadfoot signed for Open Goal Broomhill in the Scottish Lowland League in July 2022.
 His first goal for the club came in a 3–0 win at Cowdenbeath on 26 July 2022.

 Greenock Morton

 Broadfoot signed a one-year contract with Greenock Morton in June 2023.
 He scored twice for Morton in their opening Viaplay Cup Group Stage, against Kelty Hearts and Edinburgh City respectively.
 He left Morton on 1 February 2025 by mutual consent.

 Kelty Hearts

 In 2025, Broadfoot signed for Scottish League One side Kelty Hearts, hoping to reach 700 appearances before retiring.
+He left Kelty at the end of the 2024-25 season.